 ◯

-Another setting to ideate the logic of what’s next,
+Another setting to ideate the logic of what’s then then,

 fog to fog, on a locomotion-mixed journey,